petrelharp/pyslim/docs/tutorial.md

 4. SLiM requires that the two nodes corresponding to the haplosomes of each individual are adjacent in the node table, and are sorted by haplosome ID.
-    SLiM always writes out tree sequences like this, but it is possible to make tree sequences in python that are leval otherwise but don't satisfy this requirement.
+    SLiM always writes out tree sequences like this, but it is possible to make tree sequences in python that are legal otherwise but don't satisfy this requirement.